javok3000/10MatchesPY/README.md

 # Description
 A console application that gets the lasts ten matches results of a summoner in League of Legends.
 Can be use in a *Docker Container*

-## How to use localy

-It can be execute with a simple python command, it is mandatory to use three parameters to make it work:
+It can be execute with a simple python command, it is mandatory to use three parameters to make it work.

+This are the mandatory parameters:

     * "-s" "--SUMMONER": Summoner Name.
     * "-r" "--REGION": Region (check -h --help for correct notation.).
     * "-k" "--KEY": Riot api key (A private key provided by Riot to utilize their apis ).

+## How to use localy

 ```bash
     $python3 prueba.py -s <SummonerName> -r <REGION> -k <API_KEY>